core-wg/coap-pubsub/draft-ietf-core-coap-pubsub.md

 A client can add a new topic to a collection of topics by submitting a representation of the initial topic resource (see Section {{topic-resource-representation}}) in a POST request to the topic collection URI.

-The topic specification sent in the payload should use a supported serialization of the CoRE link format {{!RFC6690}} but other serializations like {{?I-D.ietf-core-coral}} may be used in the future.

 On success, the server returns a 2.01 (Created) response indicating the topic URI of the new topic and the current representation of the topic resource.

 If a topic manager is present in the broker, the topic creation  may require manager approval subject to certain conditions.
 If the conditions are not fulfilled, the manager MUST respond with a 4.03 (Forbidden) error.
 The response MUST have Content-Format set to "application/core-pubsub+cbor".